aws-samples/event-driven-arch-eventbridge-lambda/README.md

 [Amazon Lambda](https://aws.amazon.com/lambda/) to create an event-driven serverless architecture able to process files and archive such files properly.

 This example is composed by two applications:
-* An external service application [simulator](simulador/main.go).
-It runs into an EC2 instance, and is written in Golang.
+* An application that runs on Amazon EC2 instance, simulating an external integration - [simulator](simulador/main.go).
+It is written in GoLang and optimized to run on EC2 with [Amazon Graviton Processors](https://aws.amazon.com/ec2/graviton/)
 * A [lambda function](integration-lambda/app.py) written in python, which will process the files received at a predefined lambda repository.
-This SAM app uses java as language runtime for the lambda functions and custom resources.

 All resources are deployed trought the [AWS Cloudformation](https://aws.amazon.com/cloudformation/) template located at [`template.yml`](template.yml).